Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 • Consistent output across multiple tracks without engineer drift

-• Price per track under 20 Euro instead of 80-150 Euro in a studio
+• Price per track under 20 Euro instead of 80-150 Euro in the studio

-• Workflow integration with pressing providers shortens pre-cut loops
+• Workflow integration with press providers shortens pre-cut loops

 • Realistic option for DIY indie releases with small runs